monkey9-Cyber-cat-Spidy/GWING-INTERNSHIP/README.md

-# 🎮 Python Game Collection: Internship Projects
+# 🎮 Python Game Collection: Internship Projects in GWING software technologies

 Welcome to the **Python Game Collection**!
 This repository contains four unique Python-based game projects, each with both console and web interfaces (where available).
 Explore quizzes, number guessing, classic games, and interactive storytelling—all in one place.